 Early-Stage Liver Cancer Treatment Options

-For patients diagnosed with liver cancer in its early stages, with good overall health and a localized tumor that has not spread, the goal is complete recovery.
-The following treatment methods are typically recommended:
+For patients diagnosed with early-stage liver cancer, who are in good overall health and have a localized tumor that has not spread, the primary goal is complete recovery.
+The following treatment options are commonly recommended:

-This approach uses minimally invasive procedures to destroy cancer cells directly at the tumor site.
-It is most suitable for small tumors (less than 3 cm) located in areas accessible by needle insertion.
+This approach utilizes minimally invasive procedures to destroy cancer cells directly at the tumor site.
+It is most effective for small tumors (less than 3 cm) in locations accessible via needle insertion.

-RFA involves using a needle to deliver high-frequency radio waves to the tumor.
-These waves generate heat (90–100°C), which destroys cancer cells by drying and shrinking them.
-The procedure typically takes 20–40 minutes. - Microwave Ablation (MWA)
+RFA involves inserting a needle into the tumor to deliver high-frequency radio waves.
+These waves generate heat (90–100°C), effectively destroying cancer cells by causing dehydration and shrinkage.
+The procedure typically lasts 20–40 minutes.

 Similar to RFA, MWA uses microwave energy instead of radio waves.
-The tumor absorbs the microwaves, generating heat that effectively destroys cancer cells.
+The tumor absorbs the microwaves, generating heat that effectively eliminates cancer cells.

 Advantages and Limitations of RFA and MWA